 Never open a joint bank account if you feel pressured into doing so.

-Remember that both account holders are equally liable for the whole debt if the account is misused or goes overdrawn.
+Remember that both account holders are equally liable for the whole debt if the account is misused or goes overdrawn, and either account holder can remove money from the account.

-For information on what to do if you or someone you know are experiencing financial abuse, visit The Money Advice Service.
+For information on what to do if you or someone you know are experiencing financial abuse, visit our financial and economic abuse page.

 Not found what you're looking for?